PingoPlatform/Pingo/ATLAS/README.md

 ## Shallow reef of glacial lag deposits
 This describes the biological ground truthing and acoustic data recorded over an old glacial sourface in shallow waters of the Baltic Sea.

+## UG_ECOMAP
+This exhaustive report describes the methodology and application of spectral parameters for seafloor classification.